tgasla/rl-cloudsimplus/README.md

 # Acknowledgements

-* This project uses the CloudSim Plus framework: a full-featured, highly extensible and easy to use Java 8+ framework for modeling and simulation of cloud computing infrastructure and services.
+* This project uses the CloudSim Plus framework: a full-featured, highly extensible, and easy to use Java 17+ framework for modeling and simulation of cloud computing infrastructure and services.

   You can find it [here](http://cloudsimplus.org/).
-Source code is available [here](https://github.com/manoelcampos/cloudsim-plus)
+The source code is available [here](https://github.com/manoelcampos/cloudsim-plus)

 - The code was based on the work done by [pkoperek](https://github.com/pkoperek) in these following projects:
   - [cloudsimplus-gateway](https://github.com/pkoperek/cloudsimplus-gateway)